syse-i/django-component-tags/README.rst

 Adding css/js scripts
 ---------------------

-Assuming that we already downloaded a css framework in our project like `BootstrapCSS <https://getbootstrap.com>`_.
+Assuming that you already downloaded a css framework in your project like `BootstrapCSS <https://getbootstrap.com>`_.

 Lets create a component: